charlesportoferreira/word2vec/Readme.md

           Default = False

         --preprocess:
           [Optional parameter] Set True to apply word tokenization.
-Otherwise it will assume each row has one word Default = False
+          Otherwise it will assume each row has one word.
+          Default = False